 We teach employees to recognize the impact of their behaviors, especially when the employee is unaware that their behavior could be harmful.

 In custom D&I workshops for leadership, CTG trainers will discuss and practice strategies for conversations to confront immediate observations or complaints of an employee around any stereotypes or other behaviors that are discriminatory or inappropriate.

 CTG’s workshop team will work with leadership to explore the impact of these incidents upon the employee and the organization itself.

 Leaders will learn how to determine where employees need more training while making it clear that discriminatory behavior will not be tolerated in the future.

 In the event leadership observes such actions, the workshop provides scripts and other tools for interrupting the situation in a respectful manner.

 Leaders will be taught to provide counterexamples on how the employee could have “said it better” and how to correct their actions moving forward.

-Finally, CTG’s diversity workshops train leaders to make employees feel free to express their discomfort with a situation and understand there will be no retaliation against them for coming forward.
+Finally, CTG’s inclusion and diversity workshops train leaders to make employees feel free to express their discomfort with a situation and understand there will be no retaliation against them for coming forward.

 The risks to an organization that doesn't host diversity and inclusion workshops